code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 In addition to the above auto-configuration, a number of items are configured using the <var>application.yml</var> properties file:

 * The <var>katharsis:resourcePackage</var> property specifies which package(s) should be searched to find models and repositories used by the core and exception mappers.
-Multiple packages can be passed by specifying a comma separated string of packages.
+Multiple packages can be passed by specifying a comma-separated string of packages.
 * The <var>katharsis:domainName</var> property specifies the domain name as well as protocol and optionally port number to be used when building links objects in responses.
 The value must not end with a backslash (/).
 * The <var>katharsis:pathPrefix</var> property defines the default prefix of the URL path used when building link objects in responses and when performing method matching.